Will ICP harm me?

 - Some women have reported that they experience itching again in times of extreme tiredness and stress, but the reasons for this are not yet known.

 We know (because you tell us) that many women suffer increased anxiety due to the potential (albeit small) risk of stillbirth.
 Add to this the effects of sleep deprivation because of nocturnal scratching and it doesn’t need a full clinical trial to suggest that women who have ICP may have an increased risk of depression during, or after, the pregnancy.
-Although this has not been fully investigated we would recommend that you let someone know if you are finding it difficult to cope – or you can ring our Support line to talk to someone.
+Although this has not been fully investigated we would recommend that you let someone know if you are finding it difficult to cope.

 Recent research suggests that women with ICP have an increased risk of developing Type 2 diabetes and/or cardiovascular disease in later life.
 This is because ICP is a metabolic disease and it’s thought that the metabolic changes that take place during an ICP pregnancy have an effect not only on the woman but also on her children.
 There is also some suggestion that women who have had ICP may have an increased risk of biliary tree cancer in later life.
 We must stress that this risk is very, very small (your risk of developing something like breast cancer is much higher), but we have received advice from hepatologists that it makes sense to have annual liver function and bile acid tests.
 This is very new thinking and your doctor is unlikely to be aware of this advice.
 It’s all very early research, so much more is needed.